nixphp/framework/docs/pages/configuration.md

 ## Environment Detection

-PHPico includes a small `Environment` service to detect the current application environment.
+NixPHP includes a small `Environment` service to detect the current application environment.

 It supports four predefined environments: